 I only installed a single window shelf because I wanted to be able to continue to use the window seat.
 But, if you don’t have a seat like we do you can create tiers and do multiple shelves!

-If you’re working with a smaller window, you could probably add brackets on either side of the window and simply set a shelf on top.
-Alternatively, you could create a hanging window plant shelf by hanging rope from the ceiling, drilling holes into the wood for it to go through, and tying knots underneath.
+- You could create a hanging window plant shelf by hanging rope from the ceiling, drilling holes into the wood for it to go through, and tying knots underneath.

 I am ABSOLUTELY THRILLED to find your tutorial!!
 This is the exact vision I’ve had in my head since moving into my home.
 Thank you!!
 I’m so excited to give it a go!! (as made obvious by my million exclamation points that I typically never use, ha).
 One question — how much weight do you suppose this shelf/support can hold?